 The Camellias route has a plus in Galicia.
-In your pursuit of camellias, you will also find genuine examples of local architecture.
-Because in Galicia, the most beautiful camellia gardens belong to Pazos (manor houses) and castles.
-This will achieve to satisfy in the same visit, your curiosity for this flower, other relevant plants, local architecture, history and vineyards… That’s why we say this route has botanic, historic, ethnographic and viticulture interests.
-Come in!
+In your pursuit of camellias, you will also find genuine examples of local architecture, because in Galicia, the most beautiful camellia gardens belong to Pazos (manor houses) and castles.
+This will achieve to satisfy in the same visit, your curiosity for this flower, other relevant plants, local architecture, history and vineyards… That’s why this route has botanic, historic, ethnographic and viticulture interests.
+Come and take a look!

 The 5 Gardens of Internacional Excelence in Galicia*

 * Given by The International Camellia Society